AlexandreDecan/portion/README.md

 ```

-To apply an arbitrary transformation on an interval, intervals expose an `apply` method.
+To apply arbitrary transformations on the underlying atomic intervals, intervals expose an `apply` method that acts like `map`.
 This method accepts a function that will be applied on each of the underlying atomic intervals to perform the desired transformation.
-The function is expected to return either an `Interval`, or a 4-uple `(left, lower, upper, right)`.
+The provided function is expected to return either an `Interval`, or a 4-uple `(left, lower, upper, right)`.

 ```python
 >>> i = P.closed(2, 3) | P.open(4, 5)